-A gumma is a soft, tumor-like growth of the tissues (granuloma) that occurs in people with syphillis.
+A gumma is a soft, tumor-like growth of the tissues (granuloma) that occurs in people with syphilis.

 A gumma is caused by the bacteria that causes syphilis.
 It appears during late-stage tertiary syphilis.
-It usually contains a mass of dead and swollen fiber-like tissue, and occurs most often in the liver.
+It most often contains a mass of dead and swollen fiber-like tissue.
+It is most often seen in the liver.
 It also can occur in the:

 Similar-looking sores sometimes occur with tuberculosis.

 Eckert LO, Lentz GM.
 Infections of the lower genital tract: Vulva, vagina, cervix, toxic shock syndrome, endometritis, and salpingitis.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 23.

 Radolf JD, Tramont EC, Salazar JC.
 Syphilis (Treponema pallidum).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 239.

 Workowski KA, Bolan GA; Centers for Disease Control and Prevention (CDC).
 Sexually transmitted diseases treatment guidelines, 2015.
 MMWR Recomm Rep. 2015;64(RR-03):1-137.
 PMID: 26042815 www.ncbi.nlm.nih.gov/pubmed/26042815.

 - Last reviewed on 9/26/2015